We’re committed to honest reviews. Links are from partners, but you come first.

 You will see how to get 10-20% back on virtually everything you buy in this Paribus review.

 It’s a bold claim, I know.
 Especially when money saving apps crop up faster than Dandelions and crab grass, and they all promise the same thing: to help you “save big.”

 Yet, once you sign up for them, their customer service is worthless–if you’re lucky enough to even get a hold of someone, that is–and you never get the money you were promised… or you do, but it takes 6 months to a check for 0.25 cents.
 Thanks for the gum ball, pal.

-Given the fly-by-night nature of many apps, I was skeptical about this Paribus review.
-But this cash back app restored my faith.
+Given the fly-by-night nature of many apps, I was skeptical coming into this Paribus review.
+But this cash back app of sorts restored my faith.
 Seriously.

 - No bloated, battery-draining, privacy-invading app tracking my every move.